 Romanesque Church St. Niklà

-The church is situated near the bridge over the river Inn (And in Reto-Romanesque, Vallader dialect) on the old medieval road to Nauders.
+The church is situated near the bridge over the river Inn (And in Romanesh, Vallader dialect) on the old medieval road to Nauders.
 The Romanesque tower, the rectangular nave and the semicircular apse are still in good (renovated) condition.

 On the west facade of the tower is a fresco of St. Christopher with the coat of arms of the families à Porta and Von Marsch.
 St. Christoforus was the patron saint of bridge builders and carried the infant Jesus across the river, in this case, the Inn.